Quantisation of derived Poisson structures: Quantisations on derived Artin stacks

 equipped with a commutative product $A\ten A \to A$ and unit $\Q \to A$.
-Given a chain CDGA $R$, a stacky CDGA over $R$ is then a morphism $R \to A$ of stacky CDGAs. \end{definition} As explained in \cite[Remark \ref{poisson-cfCPTVV}]{poisson}, these correspond to the ``graded mixed cdgas'' of \cite{CPTVV} (but beware that the latter do not have mixed differentials).
+Given a chain CDGA $R$, a stacky CDGA over $R$ is then a morphism $R \to A$ of stacky CDGAs, where we silently regard $R$ as a stacky CDGA concentrated in cochain degree $0$.

+A stacky $\C^{\infty}$-DGA (resp.
+EFC-DGA over $K$) is a stacky CDGA over $\R$ (resp. $K$) $A^{\bt}_{\bt}$ equipped with a $\C^{\infty}$-DGA (resp.
+EFC-DGA) structure on $A^0_{\bt}$ and such that $\pd \co A^0_0 \to A^1_0$ is a $\C^{\infty}$-derivation (resp.
+EFC-derivation) in the sense of \cite[Definition \ref{DStein-oplusdef}]{DStein}. \end{definition} As explained in \cite[Remark \ref{poisson-cfCPTVV}]{poisson}, these correspond to the ``graded mixed cdgas'' of \cite{CPTVV} (but beware that the latter are something of a misnomer, not having mixed differentials).
+The structure in the chain direction encodes derived information, while the cochain direction encodes stacky structure.

 For general derived Artin $n$-stacks, these formal completions are constructed in \cite[\S \ref{poisson-stackyCDGAsn}]{poisson} by forming affine hypercovers as in \cite{stacks2}, and then applying the functor $D^*$ (left adjoint to denormalisation) to obtain a stacky CDGA.
-When $\fX$ is a derived Artin stack whose diagonal $\fX \to \fX \by \fX$ is affine, or even just represented by derived DM stacks, the formal completion of an affine atlas $U \to \fX$ is simply given by the relative de Rham complex
+When $\fX$ is a derived Artin $1$-stack, the formal completion of an affine atlas $U \to \fX$ is simply given by the relative de Rham complex

 which arises by applying the functor $D^*$ to the \v Cech nerve of $U$ over $\fX$.